In loving memory of Patryk Alexander his favorite recipe Apple Cinnamon Muffins

-I had no clue what my son was handing me that morning, I looked at the sheet of paper confused and surprised.
-He knew how to use the printer at barley three years old, this was my intelligent son Patryk who figured everything out all on his own.
-Not only did he navigate on the computer better than myself, he used the printer without hesitation and ran over to me jumping happily telling me we were going to make these muffins.
-This apple sauce muffin recipe is adapted from Nick Jr.’s web site where my son loved to play.
+This apple cinnamon muffins recipe is adapted from Nick Jr.’s web site where my son loved to play.
 He did not really care for food much so this was the perfect set up to get him to try something new to eat.
-He loved making them more than anything and I hold on to those dear memories as tightly as possible.
-It was a special memory for me.
+Well, Patryk not only liked, but he loved making them more than anything.
+It was a special memory for me, I hold on to these dear memories as tightly as possible.
 In those moments where I was cooking with my son we didn’t think about what doctors visits we would have that week or what level of pain he was feeling that day.
 I was just a mom, he was just my son and we were simply making muffins.
 These muffins are simple just like this memory….simple and perfect!

-My son Maxwell on the other hand….I can not keep food out of his mouth!
+My son Maxwell on the other hand….I can not keep food out of his mouth.
 The joy and excitement on his face before mealtime is quite funny.
-It seems as though each meal time is his birthday or a holiday.
-Sometimes even to snap him out of a tantrum I’ll say “I think its snack time” and sure enough he jumps up from whatever screaming fit and runs to his highchair giggling in excitement!
-I know I will not always be able to use this tactic, but for now it helps.
-Years later making these muffins with my son Maxwell fills me with joy.
+It seems as though each meal time is his birthday or a special celebration.
+Sometimes while desperate to snap him out of a tantrum I’ll say “I think its snack time” and sure enough he jumps up from whatever screaming fit and runs to his highchair giggling in excitement 🙂 I know I will not always be able to use this tactic, but for now it works.
+Years later making these Apple Cinnamon Muffins with my son Maxwell fills me with joy.
 I will continue to use this recipe as a gate way to tell beautiful stories of Maxwell’s brother Patryk.
 Now holding on tightly to these new memories of just my son and myself cooking, sharing memories of someone we love!

 - 2 cups all purpose flour

 - 3/4 cup sugar